NateEag/how-i-code/drafts/daily-routine.rst

 Start Of Day
 ------------

+Set reminder to eat lunch four hours from breakfast time.
+Reminder should go off five minutes before lunchtime.

 Process voicemails

-Process software notifications (IM, alarm/warning systems, RSS [for tracking software releases], etc)

-Process email inbox

-Empty the untriaged issues queues in my work projects (fifteen minute limit)
+When on pager / production support duty, triage alerts and any auto-filed tickets.
+For any projects that do not yet have proper alerting / ticketing for production incidents, check system logs and triage any unusual entries.

+Triage email inbox.
+That means get everything read and see if anything urgent has come in since yesterday.

+When on project management duty, empty the untriaged issue lists in the projects I'm managing (fifteen minute limit, so I don't burn all day on triage in huge, messy projects).
+When there's a dedicated PM for my projects that isn't me, skip this, but sometimes that's not how it goes.

-Review all assigned tasks with deadlines to make sure they're not falling behind.
+Review my assigned tasks with deadlines to make sure they're not falling behind.

-Define goals for day in shared task tracker.
-Create/assign tasks to myself and make sure they're highest on my task list (hack for this in systems without support for universal task ordering - set due dates to EOD and find a view that shows your tasks sorted by due date).
+Now that I've gotten up to date on what's happening in the projects, define my goals for the day in the shared task tracker.
+Create/assign tasks as needed and make sure they're highest on my priority list (hack for this in systems without support for defining an order on individual user task lists - set due dates to EOD and find a view that shows your tasks sorted by due date).

-Update Emacs packages.
-Doing it daily keeps me from falling behind, which becomes a problem when breaking changes to packages stack up.
-Five-minute time limit; if there's a problem after updating, roll back changes and schedule time to deal with it later.

-Announce goal for the day to get accountability.
-This is what standup meetings are for.
-Automation could help here - a command that announces your defined goal for the day to the group chat half an hour after you've logged on, or "I don't know what I'm doing today" if you haven't yet defined one provides pressure in the right direction.
+Announce goals for the day to get accountability.
+This is what standup meetings are for, but I want to make sure I do this promptly and even in contexts that don't use daily goal setting.

+If involved in projects that do not have functional alerting/auto-ticketing, monitoring, and logging systems, spend thirty minutes working on getting alerting/auto-ticketing, monitoring, and logging systems in place.
+Reason: without those components silent failures may be destroying you.

+Process low-priority software notifications (RSS [for tracking software releases], desktop software update notifications).

+Kick into goal achievement routine for the day.

 Goal Achievement routine